Spiritual guidance powered by AI and grounded in Scripture

 Is sin a sin in the Bible?

-From the provided information, sin is described as a breach or rupture of relations between the sinner and the personal God.
-In the Old Testament, sin is often thought of as a matter of external actions or outward lack of conformity to the requirements of God.
-However, in the New Testament, sin is described as a state of being and an act of the human will, which is a moral evil that separates us from God.
-The Bible teaches that sin entered the world through the willful transgression of Adam, and as such, it is a failure to conform to God's moral law not only in action and in attitude, but also in our moral nature.
+In the Bible, sin is described as a breach or rupture of relations between the sinner and God.
+In the Old Testament, sin is seen as a matter of external actions or outward lack of conformity to God's requirements.
+However, as we move to the New Testament, sin is understood as a state of being and an act of the human will.
+Sin is not just a matter of external actions, but also of inward thoughts and motives.
+The Bible teaches that sin is a failure to conform to God's moral law, both in action and in attitude, and even in our moral nature.

 Ask a new question and get AI Christian answers instantly.